petaverse-cloud/pv-docs-site/docs/petority/3_features/3_realtime-heartrate-monitoring.md

     Once you've selected the pet, you'll be able to see their heart rate in real time.
 The app provides a graphical representation of the heart rate data, making it easy to track any fluctuations.

-Wagguracy's real-time heart rate monitoring enables you to provide the best care for your pet's cardiovascular health.
+WAGGURACY's real-time heart rate monitoring enables you to provide the best care for your pet's cardiovascular health.
 By integrating technology with pet care, you can enhance your pet's overall quality of life and well-being.

-Please note that this feature requires **a Wagguracy device** with heart rate monitoring capability and a stable connection to the app.
+Please note that this feature requires **a WAGGURACY device** with heart rate monitoring capability and a stable connection to the app.
 Always consult with a veterinarian for professional guidance on interpreting your pet's heart rate data and any potential health concerns.